Condition A-ZHeadaches and Migraines

 • Cluster Headaches: These are rare but extremely painful, occurring in clusters over a period.

-• Secondary Headaches: These results from an underlying condition, such as an injury, infection, or illness.
+• Secondary Headaches: These result from an underlying condition, such as an injury, infection, or illness.
 Common secondary headaches include those arising from sinus issues or high blood pressure.

 Understanding the type of headache is crucial for effective treatment and management.
 For instance, a migraine sufferer might benefit from specific medications and lifestyle adjustments, while someone with tension headaches might find relaxation techniques more effective.